Mass media in Cuba: Internet

+Sources of independent news about Cuba can be found on the Internet.
+They include La Nueva Cuba, founded in 1998, Havana Times, founded in 2008 and edited in Nicaragua, and 14ymedio, founded in 2014.
+Another, El Toque won some awards for its coverage in 2023, along with editor-in-chief José J. Nieves.
+Its coverage has been criticized by the Cuban government.

 Cuba has one of the lowest Internet circulation rates in the Western hemisphere.
-Cuban Internet is characterized by a low number of connections, limited bandwidth, censorship and high cost.
+The Cuban Internet is characterized by a low number of connections, limited bandwidth, censorship and high cost.
 The Internet in Cuba stagnated since its introduction in 1996 due to several factors: